Mark O’Meara will forever remember 1998 as the year he truly made it as a professional golfer.

 His successes in 1998 took him to a career-high number two in the world, a superb feat after nearly two decades of waiting for a major.

-It was the year of his life and saw him set a new record as the oldest winner of multiple majors in the same year.
+It was the year of his life and saw O'Meara set a new record as the oldest winner of multiple majors in the same year.

-But Royal Birkdale was to be his last PGA Tour title — indeed, he would win only one more senior trophy in his career, the 2004 Dubai Desert Classic.
+But Royal Birkdale was to be the site of his last PGA Tour title — indeed, he would win only one more senior trophy in his career, the 2004 Dubai Desert Classic.

 He was 41 when winning The Open and a downturn in form, coupled with injuries, limited the heights he was able to reach.